-In Method 1, the heading in section 11.5.1 would be moved to 11.5, and the word "procedure" would be moved to the first sentence in section 11.5.1 for clarity.
-Section 11.5.2 would be revised to clearly specify the number of traverse points that must be used for sampling and velocity measurements once a directional flow-sensing probe procedure has been used to demonstrate that an alternative measurement site is acceptable.
-The last sentence of section 11.5.2, which appears unclear as to what "same traverse point number and locations" it is referring, would be revised to instead specify the "same minimum of 40 traverse points for circular ducts and 42 points for rectangular ducts" that are used in the alternative measurement procedure of section 11.5.3.
+In method 1, the heading in section 11.5.1 is moved to 11.5, and the word "procedure" is moved to the first sentence in section 11.5.1 for clarity.
+Section 11.5.2 is revised to clearly specify the number of traverse points that must be used for sampling and velocity measurements once a directional flow-sensing probe procedure has been used to demonstrate that an alternative measurement site is acceptable.
+The last sentence of section 11.5.2, which appears unclear as to what "same traverse point number and locations" it is referring, is revised to instead specify the "same minimum of 40 traverse points for circular ducts and 42 points for rectangular ducts" that are used in the alternative measurement procedure of section 11.5.3.

-Also, Table 1-2 would be revised to correct the erroneous requirement that calls for 99.9 percent of stack diameter from the inside wall to the traverse point to 98.9 percent.
+Also, table 1-2 is revised to correct the erroneous requirement that calls for 99.9 percent of stack diameter from the inside wall to the traverse point to 98.9 percent.